Testing the Boderry Voyager Watch for review

 • Lume: Swiss Super Luminous

-• Cons: Would have preferred lumed numerals.
+• Cons: Could have brighter lume, would have preferred lumed numerals.
 All batteries eventually die.
 Face is a bit busy.

 Bertucci A5-S Ballista Illuminated Black